JonAbrams/synth/README.md

 To install either a back-end or a front-end package, just use _synth_'s install command:

-    synth install jquery
+    synth install -f jquery

-_synth_ will  automatically figure out if the package belongs to the front-end or back-end.
-In cases where the named package is available for both the back-end and front-end, synth will ask you which one you want.

 You can specify that a package is meant for  the front or back-ends using the -b or -f flags:

     synth install -f lodash  # Installs lodash for the front end synth install -b lodash  # Installs lodash for the back end

-#### The front-end 'Manifest' file
+#### Front-end _Manifest_ files

+Your project should contain two JSON formatted manifest files for your front-end assets, one for CSS and the other JavaScript.
+You can find the CSS manifest in `front/css/cssFiles.json`, and the JavaScript one in `front/js/jsFiles.json`.
+Each contain the list of css/js files that should be loaded by the client.

-The `Manifest` file located in the `front` folder contains the list of assets that will be loaded by the web app's front-end.
-Each file is loaded in the order that they're listed.
-Therefore, for example, make sure that the jquery library is listed before any JavaScript files that depend on it.
+Each asset file is loaded in the order that they're listed in the given manifest.
+This is important if any asset depends on another.
+For example, make sure that the jquery library is listed before any jQuery plugins that depend on it.

 Most front-end packages contain many extra files that shouldn't be served up to web browsers. _synth_ reads the _bower.json_ that comes with most packages to look for the package's _main_ file.
 It will then place a reference to that file at the end of the Manifest.

-If there are extra files that need to be loaded from a package, just add a reference to the front-end _Manifest_ file.
+If there are extra files that need to be loaded from a package, or a bower package didn't list its main file, just add a reference to the front-end _Manifest_ file.
+For example, a reference to jquery's main file would look like `"../bower_components/jquery/jquery.js"`

-When you serve up your app in dev mode, each front end assets is loaded serparately, to help with debugging.
+When you serve up your app in dev mode, each front end assets is loaded serparately, and unminified, to help with debugging.

 When you serve up your app in production mode, all the assets are minified and concattenated into two files (one for css, one for javascript).
 This helps reduce server load and improve client-side performance.

 #### More about third-party packages

-Back-end packages are installed in `my_app/back/node_modules` and front-end packages are installed in `my_app/front/bower_packages`.
+Back-end packages are installed in `my_app/back/node_modules` and front-end packages are installed in `my_app/front/bower_components`.

 Synth records which packages are installed in two files: `my_app/back/packages.json` (for back-end packages) and `my_app/front/bower.json` (for front-end packages).
-To make sure that you have installed all the packages specified in a _synth_ app, just run `synth install` from the app's root folder.
+To make sure that you have installed all the packages specified in a _synth_ app, just run `synth install -b` and `synth install -f` from the app's root folder.

 ## back-app.js